micahbranton/Soccer-Analysis/README.md

 # Football Analytics

-Get information from football games for different competitions and leverage data visualization to analyze teams & players.
+Get information from football games for different competitions and leverage data visualization to statistically analyze teams & players.
 The scripts are written and intended to use with Python 3.

 ## Getting Started